Solving Stochastic Orienteering Problems with Chance Constraints Using a GNN Powered Monte Carlo Tree Search: Conclusions and Future Work

 \section{Conclusions and Future Work}

-In this paper, we have presented a new solution to the SOPCC combining MCTS with a message passing graph neural network.
-This is accomplished by training a neural network that can replace the time consuming rollout phase in MCTS.
-Key to the idea of solving SOPCC using MCTS introduced in \cite{CarpinTASE2024}, the trained model simultaneously predicts both the anticipated collected reward, $Q$, as well as the predicted failure probability, $F$ -- a feature not found in previous works using value networks with reinforcement learning.
-Another advantage of the methodology we presented is that during the expansion phase, a single forward pass of the network makes predictions for all children at once, instead of considering one child at a time.
-This allows the algorithm to efficiently explore a larger fraction of the search space.
+In this paper, we have presented a novel solution to the SOPCC by combining MCTS with a message passing graph neural network.
+This is achieved by training a neural network to replace the computationally expensive rollout phase in MCTS.
+Building on the key idea introduced in \cite{CarpinTASE2024}, the trained model simultaneously predicts both the expected collected reward, $Q$, and the predicted failure probability, $F$.
+This capability was not found in previous works employing value networks with reinforcement learning.
+Another advantage of our methodology is that, during the expansion phase, a single forward pass of the network predicts values for all child nodes simultaneously, rather than evaluating them one by one.
+This enables the algorithm to efficiently explore a larger portion of the search space.

-Our method has been trained using SOPCC solutions computed by a slightly modified version of the algorithm presented in \cite{CarpinTASE2024}.
-Extensive simulations compared this new solution with the training method, our former MCTS algorithm presented in \cite{CarpinTASE2024}, and an exact solution based on MILP.
-Our findings show that the proposed method is orders of magnitude faster while meeting the failure constraint and retaining a significant fraction of the collected reward, though in some cases this requires tuning some hyperparameters.
-Our ablation study also corroborates that the vertices attributes we selected for the embedding are critical for the success of the method.
+Our method was trained using SOPCC solutions generated by a slightly modified version of the algorithm presented in \cite{CarpinTASE2024}.
+Extensive simulations compared this new approach against the training method, our previous MCTS algorithm \cite{CarpinTASE2024}, and an exact MILP-based solution.
+The results demonstrate that our proposed method is orders of magnitude faster while satisfying the failure constraint and preserving a significant portion of the collected reward, though some hyperparameter tuning may be required in certain cases.
+Our ablation study further confirms that the selected vertex attributes for the embeddings are critical to the method’s success.